2023-05-18 Implementation Plan: Rapid iteration of ingestion server index configuration¶

 production requirements

-will need to be changed from apache-airflow[amazon,postgres,http]
+will need to be changed from apache-airflow[amazon,postgres,http] to

-Airflow connections#
+Airflow connections¶

 Once the provider is installed,